ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> To speak gratitude is courteous and pleasant, to enact gratitude is generous and noble, but to live gratitude is to touch Heaven.
+> To be what we are, and to become what we are capable of becoming, is the only end of life.
 >
-> - Johannes Gaertner
+> - Robert Stevenson
 <!-- END_JOKE_SECTION -->